 Australian Markets Notably Lower

-(RTTNews) - The Australian stock market is notably lower on Monday, extending the losses in the previous four sessions, following the mixed cues from Wall Street on Friday.
-The benchmark S&P/ASX 200 index is falling below the 8,750.00 level, with weakness across most sectors led by energy and financial stocks.
+(RTTNews) - The Australian stock market is notably lower on Monday, extending the losses in the previous five sessions, following the mixed from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is falling well below the 8,750.00 level, with weakness across most sectors led by mining and energy stocks.

 Gold miners are mostly lower.
-Northern Star Resources is losing more than 1 percent, Resolute Mining is tumbling almost 5 percent and Evolution Mining is edging down 0.3 percent, while Newmont is jumping more than 6 percent and Genesis Minerals is edging up 0.3 percent.
+Northern Star Resources is down 2.5 percent, Newmont is slipping almost 3 percent and Resolute Mining is tumbling more than 5 percent, while Genesis Minerals and Evolution Mining are losing almost 2 percent each.

-Among the big four banks, Commonwealth Bank is losing more than 1 percent, while National Australia Bank, ANZ Banking and Westpac are declining almost 1 percent each.

-In other news, shares in Atlas Arteria Group are jumping more than 12 percent after shareholders received details of a formal off-market takeover offer from Diamond Infraco 1 Pty Ltd, a subsidiary of IFM Global Infrastructure Fund, at a premium price of $4.75 per security.
+Among the big four banks, Commonwealth Bank, National Australia Bank and Westpac are losing almost 1 percent each, while ANZ Banking is edging down 0.1 percent.
+In other news, shares in European Lithium are plummeting almost 60 percent after it struck a deal to merge with Nasdaq-listed Critical Metals Corp in a US$835 million (A$1.2 billion) deal, valuing the ASX-listed miner at 58 cents per share, a 137 percent premium to its last close.

-Meanwhile, the major European markets all moved to the downside on the day.
-While the German DAX Index edged down by 0.1 percent, the U.K.'s FTSE 100 Index and the French CAC 40 Index both slid by 0.8 percent.
+Meanwhile, the major European markets moved to the downside on the day.
+While the U.K.'s FTSE 100 Index fell by 0.6 percent, the French CAC 40 Index and the German DAX Index both dipped by 0.2 percent.

-Crude oil prices slumped on Friday as the prospects of a peace deal between U.S. and Iran gather steam, lowering Middle East tensions.
-West Texas Intermediate crude for June delivery was down $1.68 or 1.75 percent at $94.17 per barrel.
+Crude oil prices soared on Monday after the proposed U.S.-Iran negotiations were called off by the U.S. as supply disruption concerns continue.
+West Texas Intermediate crude for June delivery was up $2.32 or 2.46 percent at $96.72 per barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!